 More specifically, you can use the money in your CPF OA to pay for your home loan as well as the downpayment of your property purchase, including the stamp duty and legal fees.
 For HDB flat owners, you can also use your CPF OA money for Housing Protection Scheme premiums.

-You can also invest your CPF OA money under the CPF Investment Scheme (CPFIS).
+There’s also the option of investing your CPF OA money under the CPF Investment Scheme (CPFIS).
 You will need to meet the eligibility requirements of the CPFIS in order to invest your CPF OA money.